DevMountain/learn-git/README.md

 * Now what we're going to do is walk through how you would normally treat a project here from DevMountain.

 ### Step 1: Fork the Repo
 First, you'll want to 'fork' this repo.
 On the top right of this page you should see a button that says 'fork'.
 What this is going to do is essentially copy all of the code from this repository, but make it as a repo under your account.
-As you can imagine, you can't push directly to the DevMtn repo because that's not secure.
+As you can imagine, you can't push directly to the DevMtn repo because that would not secure for DevMtn.
 But what you can do is create a fork of this repo, then push to your own fork because it's under your own account.

 ### Step 2: Clone the Fork
 * Once you've forked this repo, you're going to want to clone your forked repository.
 Go to your freshly forked page and copy the url that's on the side under where it says "HTTPS clone URL".
 Then, head over to your terminal and type ```git clone pasteTheUrlHere```.
 This takes what's on github, and essentially downloads it so you can now make changes to it on your local computer.